seed-run/homepage/_docs/configuring-custom-domains.md

 > Domains need to be managed by Amazon Route 53 for Seed to configure the custom domain

-In addition to Rest API endpoints, Seed also supports WebSocket endpoints.
-The regional and edge-optimized versions of these are supported as well.
+Seed supports both regional and edge-optimized API endpoints for custom domains.

 Let's look at how to add a custom domain for your app.